webplatform/docs/dom/Window/setTimeout/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
 The specified expression or function is evaluated once.
-For repeated evaluation, use the [[dom/methods/setInterval|'''setInterval''']] method.
+For repeated evaluation, use the [[dom/Window/setInterval|'''setInterval''']] method.
 When you use the '''setTimeout''' method with Introduction to DHTML Behaviors, the value of ''expression'' should be a function pointer to call a function within the HTML Component (HTC) file or a string to call a function in the primary document.

-'''Note'''  In Windows Internet Explorer, you cannot pass arguments to the callback function directly; however, you can simulate passing arguments by creating an anonymous closure function that references variables within scope of the call to [[dom/methods/setInterval|'''setInterval''']] or '''setTimeout'''.
-For more information, see [[dom/methods/setInterval|'''setInterval''']].
+'''Note'''  In Windows Internet Explorer, you cannot pass arguments to the callback function directly; however, you can simulate passing arguments by creating an anonymous closure function that references variables within scope of the call to [[dom/Window/setInterval|'''setInterval''']] or '''setTimeout'''.
 In versions earlier than Microsoft Internet Explorer 5, the first argument of '''setTimeout''' must be a string.
 Evaluation of the string is deferred until the specified interval elapses.
 As of Internet Explorer 5, the first argument of '''setTimeout''' can be a string or a function pointer.